romashouckfamily/lab/lecture/day2_problemSolving.md

 - You're probably not the only one.
 If you've run into a problem, chances are somebody else has too!
 We can learn how to look for answers: online, from our friends, and from our teachers.

 ## Before you start writing code
+0. Make sure you're writing Javascript!
-0. Understand the inputs and outputs of a function that you're writing.
+1. Understand the inputs and outputs of a function that you're writing.
 Write down some examples of inputs and expected outputs in the comments so that you can test your functions after you've written them.
 Ask yourself:
 	* Have I written down the `inputs` and `outputs` that I expect?
 	* What is the data type of each of the `inputs` and `outputs`?
 	* What are some examples that I could use for testing after I write my function?